Key Takeaways

 Is a Breast Reduction Painful?

-The procedure is performed using general anesthetic so you won’t feel pain during the surgery.
-The pain following a breast reduction is minimal.
-During and at the end of the procedure Dr Doyle injects long-acting local anaesthetic into the breasts.
-A support bra is always used and fitted at the end of the procedure.
-Only mild pain killers are usually required for the first week following the procedure.
+The procedure is performed using general anesthesia,a so you won’t feel pain during the surgery.
+The pain following a breast reduction is generally considered minimal.
+During and at the end of the procedure, Dr Doyle uses long-acting local anaesthetic into the breasts.
+A compression bra is always used and fitted at the end of the procedure.
+Only mild painkillers are usually required for the first week following the procedure.

 Does Medicare Cover Breast Reduction?

-Breast reduction Medicare rebate is available, because the procedure can benefit your health.
+Yes, Breast reduction Medicare rebate is available, because the procedure can benefit your health.
 You may get money back from Medicare and from your health insurance.
 You don’t have to have specific symptoms to qualify.
-Please keep in mind that you will still have out of pocket costs for your surgery.
+Please keep in mind that you will still have out-of-pocket costs for your surgery.
 Regardless, the amount of money you get back will help to offset some of the cost of your surgery.

 Servicing patients in Gold Coast, Brisbane, Sunshine Coast, Cairns and New South Wales NSW – Northern Rivers, Byron Bay, Ballina, Lismore and more.